ciscoheat/superforms-web/src/routes/concepts/tainted/+page.md

 You can access the exact fields that are tainted through the `$tainted` store, returned from `superForm`.
 When you modify the form fields above you'll see how the `$tainted` store reacts.

+**Note:** Any modification to the `$form` store will taint the affected field(s)!
+The tainted check doesn't have anything to do with the html inputs themselves.

 ## Untainting the form

 When a validation result is returned for the form with a status between `200-299`, the form is automatically marked as untainted by setting the `$tainted` store to `undefined`.